Greenhouse gas emission statistics - air emissions accounts

-This article analyses the emissions of three greenhouse gases (GHGs) in the European Union (EU) by the industries and households that are responsible for their generation.
+This article analyses the emissions of three greenhouse gases (GHGs) in the European Union (EU) by emitting economic activities (industries and households).
 The three GHGs are carbon dioxide (CO2), nitrous oxide (N2O) and methane (CH4).
-Fluorinated gases (hydrofluorocarbons, perfluorocarbons and sulphur hexafluoride), which are responsible for about 2 % of the EU’s greenhouse gas emissions, are not included in this analysis.
+Fluorinated gases (hydrofluorocarbons, perfluorocarbons, sulphur hexafluoride and natrium trifluoride), which are responsible for about 2 % of the EU’s greenhouse gas emissions, are not included in this analysis.

 - 1 Main statistical findings